How to Invest in Tantalum (Updated 2023)

-The Democratic Republic of Congo (DRC) is the world's largest tantalum producer, putting out 670 metric tons in 2020.
-Brazil stands in second place, with tantalum-mining production reaching 370 metric tons that same year.
+The Democratic Republic of Congo (DRC) is the world's largest tantalum producer, putting out 700 metric tons in 2021, the latest year for which data is currently available.
+Brazil stands in second place, with tantalum-mining production reaching 470 metric tons that same year.
 Rwanda, Nigeria and China are other key tantalum producers.

 The DRC is a major producer of many metals aside from tantalum, but for over a decade the extraction of these resources has been linked to conflict, human rights abuses and corruption.
 For that reason, tantalum is known as a conflict mineral; other common conflict minerals are cobalt, tin, tungsten and gold.

 To curb the production of conflict minerals, some government bodies have put rules in place to ensure that companies disclose which mines the metals they use come from.
-In 2021, the European Union strengthened its conflict minerals regulations, and in the US it's possible that the Biden administration could do the same soon.
+In 2021, the EU strengthened its conflict minerals regulations, and in the US the Dodd-Frank Act outlines when and how companies must disclosure their use of conflict minerals.

 Looking more closely at tantalum supply, Roskill notes that demand for lithium has been impacted by China's cuts to electric vehicle incentives.
-As mentioned, tantalum is a common by-product of lithium, and lithium producers such as Talison Lithium and Pilbara Minerals (ASX:PLS,OTC Pink:PILBF) also produce some tantalum.
-Tantalum supply from miners like this can therefore be impacted when lithium demand is lower.
+As mentioned, tantalum is a common by-product of lithium, and tantalum supply from lithium producers such as Talison Lithium and Pilbara Minerals (ASX:PLS,OTC Pink:PILBF) can be impacted when lithium demand is lower.